Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Abstract

 \section{Abstract}

-Quasi-low-dimensional band structures in bulk high-symmetry materials can exhibiting density of states (DOS) profiles akin to those of low-dimensional materials.
-A particular striking example is the full-Heusler compound Na$_2$TlSb, with valence band energy isosurfaces consisting of intersecting 2D-dimensional pockets forming a box-like structure, with the sides individually akin to the energy isosurfaces arising in one-dimensional (1D) quantum wells.
-The combination of high velocities (perpendicular to the pockets) and rapidly increasing DOS with energy (due to the low dimensionality) is extremely promising for thermoelectric applications.
-However, these beneficial properties could in principle be counteracted by high electronic scattering rates, and the benefits of for instance band convergence has been questioned precisely because of increased scattering rates.
-It is therefore critical to understand the electronic scattering nature of quasi-low-dimensional systems.
-In the current study, describing electronic transport properties of Na$_2$TlSb from first principles, we found that electronic scattering rates remained modest despite the high DOS.
-This was caused by the intricate interplay between several effects: (i) delocalized energetic isosurfaces giving rise to large momentum ($\mathbf{q}$) scattering paths with low wavefunction overlap, reducing the scattering probability; (ii) a high DOS resulting in a high free-carrier screening; (iii) a large portion of the scattering paths within the flat energy isosurfaces keeps the electron group velocity nearly constant, reducing the effective relaxation rates.
-The high velocity and modest relaxation time result in a high carrier mobility, which, together with the high DOS and beneficial DOS profile, results in excellent electron transport properties.
-Combined with an ultra-low lattice thermal conductivity of $\kappa_\ell<1$ reported in literature, we predict a thermoelectric figure of merit ranging from 2.4 at 300\;K to a maximum of 4.4 at 600\;K. The n-type properties are also excellent, with a figure of merit from 1.5 at 300\;K to 3.0 at 600\;K.
+Materials with reduced dimensionality offer beneficial density-of-states (DOS) profiles for thermoelectric energy conversion, but can be impractical in realistic devices.
+Encouragingly, bulk high-symmetry materials can also exhibit similar quasi-low-dimensional band structures.
+A striking example is the full-Heusler compound Na$_2$TlSb, whose valence-band energy isosurfaces can form intersecting two-dimensional pockets, i.e., a box-like structure.
+The individual energy isosurface sheets resemble those of 1D quantum wires.
+The combination of high electron velocities (perpendicular to the pockets) and a rapidly increasing DOS with energy in the transport regime (due to the low dimensionality) makes Na$_2$TlSb a representative case where the band structure gives rise to attractive electronic transport properties.
+However, these beneficial features could be counteracted by high electronic scattering rates due to the large scattering space.
+In this first principles study of Na$_2$TlSb we find that the electronic scattering rates remain modest.
+This result is linked to the reduced matrix elements of large-momentum ($\mathbf{q}$) scattering across the delocalized energy isosurfaces.
+The enhanced free-carrier screening due to the large DOS also contributes to reducing scattering.
+In combination, the low-dimensional features and modest scattering result in excellent electronic transport properties.
+Combined with an ultra-low lattice thermal conductivity of $\kappa_\ell < 1$\;W/mK reported in the literature, we predict a thermoelectric figure of merit ranging from 2.4 at 300\;K to a 4.4 at 600\;K. The $n$-type properties are also favorable, with $zT$ values from 1.5 at 300\;K to 3.0 at 600\;K.